 The secret to my mother’s cooking was using the best ingredients and simply, magically, making them delicious.
 Most French-trained chefs could not top her Sole Meunière, that’s how good a cook she was.

-Now that autumn is upon us, her Foxrock Guinness lamb stew is the perfect comfort food for the season.
-It was a favorite of my father, a farmer from Clogherhead, County Louth, because of all the root vegetables it contained.
+Her Foxrock Guinness lamb stew was a favorite of my father, a farmer from Clogherhead, County Louth, because of all the root vegetables it contained.

 Here’s the Foxrock Guinness lamb stew recipe, step-by-step: